-The nice thing about SAMM is that it’s one of the OWASP flagship projects and it has an active team around the world working to improve and refine it.
+The nice thing about SAMM is that it’s one of the OWASP flagship projects, and it has an active team around the world working to improve and refine it.
 It supports the complete software lifecycle and is technology and process-agnostic, which means you can apply it to any project you’re working on now and in the future.

 For a detailed description of the framework and what it includes, plus a range of resources and guides for applying it to your organization, check out the OWASP SAMM Implementation Guide.

-There are a range of downloadable resources — including a PDF and spreadsheet version — available on the main OWASP SAMM page.
+There is a range of downloadable resources — including a PDF and spreadsheet version — available on the main OWASP SAMM page.
 These can be great for getting into the practical work of assessing and improving rather than spending hours translating SAMM into something you can use.

 Why is measuring lifecycle security maturity important?